saros-project/saros/docs/releases/saros-e_16.0.0.md

  - Eclipse 4.6 (Neon) or newer

 ## Compatibility
-Saros for Eclipse 16.0.0 is not compatible with other Saros versions.
+Saros for Eclipse 16.0.0 is compatible with Saros for Eclipse 16.0.1.

 ## Feedback
 If you find any issue with Saros, please report it in our [issue tracker](https://github.com/saros-project/saros/issues).